SSD Reports Wrong Size in Windows? Why and How to Fix it Easily!

 Step 3.
 Hit on "Proceed" to commit the pending operation.

-Now, you are sure to know what to do when SSD reports wrong size under different situations.
-The recommended software (Qiling Disk Master Professional) also has other amazing features for SSD drives such as aligning SSD partitions, securely erasing SSD drive, transferring OS to SSD drive, cloning SSD to SSD/HDD, etc. If you are a Windows Server user, please switch to the Server partition manager, which is compatible with both Server and Windows PC.
+Now that you know how to handle SSD size discrepancies, you can use the Qiling Disk Master Professional software to tackle various SSD-related tasks, including aligning SSD partitions, securely erasing SSD drives, transferring OS to SSD drives, cloning SSD to SSD/HDD, and more.
+If you're a Windows Server user, you can switch to the Server partition manager, which is compatible with both Server and Windows PC.

 1. How do I know if my SSD size discrepancy is normal or a problem?

-A small difference (a few gigabytes) is usually normal.
-However, a significant discrepancy could indicate a problem.
-Check your SSD's advertised capacity and compare it to the reported size in your operating system.
-If the difference is substantial, further investigation is needed.
+A small difference in storage capacity between an SSD's advertised size and the reported size in your operating system is usually normal, but a significant discrepancy may indicate a problem.
+To verify, compare the SSD's advertised capacity to the reported size in your operating system, and if the difference is substantial, further investigation is needed.

 2. What are the consequences of an SSD reporting the wrong size?

-If your SSD reports the wrong size, you may experience issues with installing operating systems or applications, or you may run out of storage space unexpectedly.
-In some cases, the issue can also lead to data loss or corruption.
+If your SSD reports the wrong size, you may experience issues with installing operating systems or applications, or you may run out of storage space unexpectedly, which can lead to data loss or corruption.

 3. Is an SSD that reports the wrong size still usable?